 The pelvic girdle is a ring-like bony structure, located in the lower part of the trunk.
 It connects the axial skeleton to the lower limbs.

 In this article, we shall look at the anatomy of the pelvic girdle – its bony landmarks, functions, and its clinical relevance.

 Structure of the Pelvic Girdle

-The bony pelvis consists of the two hip bones (also known as innominate or pelvic bones), sacrum and coccyx.
+The bony pelvis consists of the two hip bones (also known as innominate or pelvic bones), the sacrum and the coccyx.

 There are four articulations within the pelvis: